Treasurematrix/Treasurematrix/README.md

 - 👋 Hi, I’m Chioma Nwosu  @Treasurematrix
-- 👀 I’m a Aws Solution Architect and i am interested in web development/software engineering
+- 👀 I’m an Aws Solution Architect and i am interested in web development/software engineering
 - 🌱 I’m currently learning with Alx Africa.
 - 💞️ I’m looking to collaborate with great minds.
 - 📫 How to reach me chiomanwosu2019@gmail.com.